Running Sentient from Source (Self-Host)

 : This runs the containers in "detached" mode, meaning they will run in the background.

-The initial build may take several minutes.
-Once it's complete, all services (Client, Server, Database, Redis) will be running.
+The initial build may take several minutes as it downloads dependencies and the local LLM.
+Once it's complete, all services (Client, Server, Databases, etc.) will be running.

 That's it!
 You can now access your private Sentient instance by navigating to: